 The Golden Visa allows for the inclusion of close family members — spouses, dependent children, and parents — under a single application.
 This simplifies administration and ensures the entire family enjoys the same residency rights.
 Golden Visa applicants along with their family members are not required to pass any integration exams.

+For those applying under other residency categories, family reunification follows stricter rules.
 If relatives are already in Portugal, their legal residence must be verified.
 If they are abroad, the resident may apply for reunification only after 2 years of living in the country.
 Once reunited, family members are required to take part in an integration program, including Portuguese language and civic studies.

 5. Investment returns

 Unlike most residency routes, the Golden Visa allows capital to work while securing legal status.
-Investment funds under the program yield 2—20% annually.
+Investment funds under the programme yield 2—20% annually.
 Dividends are paid quarterly or annually, and fund terms — usually 5 to 12 years — align well with Golden Visa requirements.

 Investors can exit through fund redemption, resale, or maturity payouts.